 This course equips students with knowledge, skills, and tools necessary for integrating psychological principles and techniques into their ministry work.
 It covers a range of topics, including theories of psychology relevant to understanding self and others, principles of holistic ministry, and practical applications of psychological tools and techniques.
 Students learn how to use these tools to help individuals, families, and communities overcome psychological and emotional challenges, leading to improved mental health, improved relationships, and overall well-being.
-The course also emphasizes ethical and theological implications of integrating psycho-logical principles into ministry work.
+The course also emphasizes ethical and theological implications of integrating psychological principles into ministry work.
 Prerequisite: THEO 5310 The Emerging Kingship of God.
+Special Consideration: With approval of the MTM Program Director, Upper Division undergraduate ministry students may complete this course as a PMIN elective.